 |Bilateral breast augmentation **(+ mastopexy)||One night||£6,945||£7,095|

 The effect will be permanent but your body will obviously change as you age.
 You may get some recurrence of the sagginess if further volume is lost over the years but it is unusual to be repeating the uplift unless you undergo significant changes in body weight.

 There are benefits and risks in both.
 An uplift without an implant will not increase your cup size but your bra will feel fuller and you will have better projection.
 If you want to be significantly bigger or if upper pole fullness is a priority for you, you may need an implant.

 Whilst the procedure brings only moderate discomfort, you will be cared for by our specialist team and given medication to help reduce this.
 We will also prescribe pain relief which you can take at home when you leave hospital.

 It’s a good idea to take a week off work though you may need more.
 Each person recovers at a different pace but you need to be organised before your surgery so that you can get plenty of rest afterwards.
-This can be discussed in detail at your first consultation.
+This can be discussed in detail at your free consultation.

 *Disclaimer: Results may vary from person to person